 Year 1-2 students will bring home reading material to share with their parents.
 This may be in the form of instructional readers, poem books and library books.
 As students progress, a spelling programme is introduced.
 Year 3-6 students are expected to continue to read regularly, learn weekly spelling words and practise their basic number facts.
 They may also have additional home learning based around the current topics of study.
 If your child is taking a very long time to do the work or is unable to do it, check with the teacher concerned.
 Home learning has a place in consolidating and enriching school related activities with support and encouragement of parents.
 By acknowledging your child’s efforts, you will be encouraging your child to achieve well.

-School assemblies are held fortnightly on Friday mornings at 9 a.m. in the school hall.
-A different team runs the assembly each fortnight.
+School assemblies are held fortnightly on Friday afternoons at 2:00pm in the school hall.
 The assembly provides an opportunity to recognise student efforts and share student learning and school events.
 All family members are welcome to attend.

 Library and Information Centre

 All students have regular visits to the school library and are encouraged to use this facility.
 They may borrow up to two books at a time and may keep them for two weeks.
 All students need to use a book bag for transporting books.
 Please assist your child to care for books on loan and return books promptly.
 There is a charge for replacement of books damaged or lost.